-Vooght was handed the captaincy amid a tough campaign for the Broadhall Way outfit, with relegation from Vauxhall Opel League Division 1 in 1988-9 being one of the low points in Boro’ history; relegation that season proving to be the sole time (as of 2013) that any Stevenage (Borough) side had failed to survive the drop.
+Vooght took on the captaincy amid a tough campaign for the Broadhall Way outfit, with relegation from Vauxhall Opel League Division 1 in 1987-8 being one of the low points in Boro’ history; relegation that season proving to be the sole time (as of 2013) that any Stevenage (Borough) side didn’t manage to survive the drop.
 It was also to be Vooght’s last season as a player.

 Initially starting out in midfield, Vooght established himself at the back and made a number of appearances during his three spells with the club.
 He also chipped in with goals along the way!